 I have been in the TV biz since 1985 and have worked for FOX, PBS, US Gov’t, self-employed, and currently I am one of the Missions Producer/Editors for James Robison’s LIFE Outreach Int’l.
 This job is a direct answer to my prayers that allows me to directly use my talents for God’s kingdom in traveling the world helping others in need for water, food or to get out of human trafficking.

 I also operate a Christian martial art school at the church called House of Courage Karate.
-This is a Christian martial art system that my daughter Sydney helps me with.
+This is a Christian martial art system that my daughter Sydney helped me create and helps me teach.
 This has truly turned into a mission field for us being able to biblically mentor children through karate.

 My family and I became members of Cornerstone Bible Church in 2008.
 I have served on the Deacon board and continue to be used of God where needed.